NORKA

 Woldemar Emil Arthur Sibbul

-The Rev. Woldemar Emil Arthur Sibbul, son of merchant Georg S. Sibbul and Elisabeth Makkar, was born in Dorpat (now Tartu, Estonia) on August 25, 1869 and died February 16, 1947 in Berlin.
-He was married in Saratov, Russia on January 10, 1901 to Olga Kindsvater, daughter of Alexander K. Kindsvater and Natalie Müller.
-She was born in Saratov on October 26, 1878 and died in Hamburg, West Germany, on December 14, 1972.
+The Rev. Woldemar Emil Arthur Sibbul, son of merchant Georg S. Sibbul and Elisabeth Makkar, was born in Dorpat (now Tartu, Estonia) on August 25, 1869, and died in Berlin on February 16, 1947.
+He was married in Saratov, Russia, on January 10, 1901, to Olga Kindsvater, daughter of Alexander K. Kindsvater and Natalie Müller.
+She was born in Saratov on October 26, 1878, and died in Hamburg, West Germany, on December 14, 1972.

-Sibbul graduated from the Hugo Treffner Gymnasium in Dorpat and went on to study theology at the University of Dorpat from 1891 to 1896.
+Sibbul graduated from the Hugo Treffner Gymnasium in Dorpat and studied theology at the University of Dorpat from 1891 to 1896.

 University of Dorpat 1860